-The prototype casting company Grunewald in Bocholt, Germany, invested in an ExOne sand 3D printer at the end of 2018.
+The prototype casting company Grunewald in Bocholt, Germany, invested in a 3D sand printer made by ExOne at the end of 2018.

 Michael Klein-Hitpass is standing at the screen of an ExOne 3D sand printer, Type S-Max Plus, measuring about two by three meters in size.
 He’s currently generating a construction for four sand molds and a series of cores.
 On the screen, it looks a bit like he’s playing a round of the classic computer game Tetris.
 The individual molds and cores are slotted in above and next to each other.
 The only thing missing to recreate the feel of the game is for the completed rows to light up and then disappear with a bit of electronic music.

 Once the box is full, printing begins.
 The printer head slides from one side to the other until the initial contours of the printed parts start to take shape, including the openings that risers will later be fitted into.
 Right now, molds are being created for structural elements as well as cores for an integral subframe that will be used by a British automobile manufacturer in a prototype vehicle.

 Foundry head Harald Dieckhues (left) and managing director Ulrich Grunewald.
 The growth thanks to 3D sand printing was a pleasant surprise for both.

 The spacious – about 60 square meters – and extremely clean room where everything takes place houses the printer as well as a table for unpacking and an optical measuring system.
 Though the large viewing window of the printing room, one can see into the oven that is used to harden the molds and cores.
 Between the hoses and pipes, there’s also a yellow movable crane on the ceiling used to transport the large molds.
 The cost of the printer, peripherals, and other systems: EUR 1.3 million.